SayfovAliakbar/Lecture-about-Git-GitHub/Lecture.md

 your code is not in it.
 To do this, you need to create a commit.

+# What is repository?

+A repository is the most basic element of GitHub.
+It's a place where you can store your code,

+your files, and each file's revision history.
+Repositories can have multiple collaborators and

+can be either public or private.

 Great.
 You've created your first repository and populated it with your first commit.